-Management Fee 1 - The amount equivalent to up to 0.1% per annum multiplied by total assets will be payable.
+Management Fee 1- The amount equivalent to up to 0.1% per annum multiplied by total assets (excluding the amount equivalent to unamortized goodwill) will be payable.

-Management Fee 2 - The amount equivalent to up to 5.5% of operating income prior to deduction of Management Fees 1, 2 and 3, consumption and other tax not subject to deduction and depreciation, as calculated on each closing date will be payable.
+Management Fee 2 - The amount equivalent to up to 5.5% of operating income (including the expenses to amortize goodwill) prior to deduction of Management Fees 1, 2 and 3, consumption and other tax not subject to deduction and depreciation, as calculated on each closing date will be payable.

-Management Fee 3 - The amount equivalent to up to 0.001% of (x) the square of income before income taxes (provided, however, that if there is a carry forward loss, the amount after compensating for such amount) prior to deduction of Management Fees 1, 2 and 3, consumption and other tax not subject to deduction and depreciation, as calculated on each closing date will be payable, divided by (y) the number of units issued and outstanding during the relevant period.
+Management Fee 3 - The amount equivalent to up to 0.001% (if the relevant fiscal term is not six months, this percentage will be adjusted on a daily basis) of (x) the square of income before income taxes (including the expenses to amortize goodwill and excluding negative goodwill profit) (provided, however, that if there is a carry forward loss, the amount after compensating for such amount) prior to deduction of Management Fees 1, 2 and 3, consumption and other tax not subject to deduction and depreciation, as calculated on each closing date will be payable, divided by (y) the number of units issued and outstanding during the relevant period.
+Provided, however, that if the investment units have been split or annexed, the amount of Management Fee 3 shall be adjusted pursuant to the change ratio in number of investment units.